swipertin/react-boilerplate/README.md

 # My First React Project

-Hey, welcome to your first attempt at something new
+Hey, welcome to your first attempt at something new!

+run 'npm ins